cms-egamma/EgammaDBTools/README.md

 First, note to do this you must be a member of cms-cond-dropbox e-group.
 Subscript in the normal way for e-groups.

 The local .db file must now be uploaded to the database.
-The AlCa tool is the ConditionUpload service https://twiki.cern.ch/twiki/bin/view/CMS/ConditionUploader via  the script "uploadConditions.py" which is part of the release.
+The AlCa tool is the [ConditionUpload service](https://twiki.cern.ch/twiki/bin/view/CMS/ConditionUploader) via  the script "uploadConditions.py" which is part of the normal CMSSW release release.

-To automate this tedious procedure, we use the "egRegUpload.py" script which simply uploads all the tags in a given .db file to either the prep (default) or production database.
+To automate this tedious procedure, we use the [egRegUpload.py](test/egRegUpload.py) script which simply uploads all the tags in a given .db file to either the prep (default) or production database.

 ```
 python RecoEgamma/EgammaDBTools/test/egRegUpload.py filename.db -txt "upload message"